GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/message-composer-custom-attachments.md

 ```

 ### Adding the contact attachment payload
 To add custom data to your custom attachment you need to create a `ContactAttachmentPayload` which implements the `AttachmentPayload` protocol.
-This protocol has only one requirement, and is to have a `static let type: AttachmentType` property.
+This protocol has only one requirement, which is the `static let type: AttachmentType` property.
 ```swift
 struct ContactAttachmentPayload: AttachmentPayload {
     static let type: AttachmentType = .contact